Moamen-Elsayed/Sarcasm-Detection-ArSarcasm-Dataset/README.md

 ## Citation

 ```
-@inproceedings{abufarha-etal-2021-arsarcasm-v2,
+@inproceedings
+    {abufarha-etal-2021-arsarcasm-v2,
      title = "Overview of the WANLP 2021 Shared Task on Sarcasm and Sentiment Detection in Arabic",
      author = "Abu Farha, Ibrahim  and
      Zaghouani, Wajdi  and
      Magdy, Walid",
      booktitle = "Proceedings of the Sixth Arabic Natural Language Processing Workshop",
      month = april,
      year = "2021",
     }

 ```